CharlelieLrt/modulus/CODING_STANDARDS/MODELS_IMPLEMENTATION.md

 There are two types of models in PhysicsNeMo:

-- Reusable layers that are the building blocks of more complex artchitectures.
+- Reusable layers that are the building blocks of more complex architectures.
   Those should go into `physicsnemo/nn`.
 Those include for instance `FullyConnected`, various variants of attention layers, `UNetBlock` (a block of a U-Net), etc.